tibmeister/ADS/docs/winpe-build.md

 - Windows host with administrator rights.
 - Windows ADK installed (Deployment Tools) and the **WinPE add-on** for the same ADK version.
 - Use the **Deployment and Imaging Tools Environment** (elevated) so `copype.cmd`, `MakeWinPEMedia.cmd`, `dism.exe`, and `oscdimg.exe` are on PATH.
-- MSBuild for .NET Framework 4.8 if you need to rebuild the wizard.
+- MSBuild for .NET Framework 4.8 if you need to rebuild the wizard or Workbench.
-- ADS payload folder containing `ADS.Wizard.exe` and the `scripts` directory.
+- ADS payload folder containing `ADS.Wizard.exe` and the `scripts` directory (Workbench can help assemble this locally).

 ## Quick steps (Deployment and Imaging Tools Environment)
 ```cmd